 The following behaviors and activities are not allowed:

-- Engaging in any activity in violation of federal, state, local, or other applicable law, or library policy;
+- Engaging in any activity in violation of federal, state, local, or other applicable law, mandate, order, or health directive, or library policy;

 - Bringing animals inside library buildings, with the exception of service animals or for a library-approved event;

 - Entering or being in the library barefoot, without a shirt, with a wet bathing suit, with offensive body odor or personal hygiene, or being otherwise attired so as to be disruptive to the library environment;